sagemathinc/cocalc-doc/source/software.rst

 Jupyter Notebooks containing examples and tutorials, exercises, etc.
 This combination makes sure that the material uses exactly the version of the software it was written for.

-Under the hood, they're usually pre-built `Binder <https://mybinder.readthedocs.io/en/latest/>`_ repositories, converted via `repo2docker <https://repo2docker.readthedocs.io/>`_, and then integrated into CoCalc's backend infrastructure.
+Under the hood, they're usually pre-built `Binder`_ repositories, converted via `repo2docker`_, and then integrated into CoCalc's backend infrastructure.
+Simplified, you can think this as an alternative to `MyBinder`_ with a couple of differences.

 Getting started
 ----------------------